How does a lacerated wound heal? Treatment of various types of open wounds on the leg, their features, how to avoid unwanted complications

 • daily dressing, each time treating the injured area with an antiseptic and applying a sterile napkin;

-• lubricate treated area wound healing ointments after consulting with your doctor.
+• lubricate the treated area wound healing ointments, having first consulted with your doctor.

-It should be remembered that therapeutic fat-based ointments applied to the wound surface in a thick layer can cause inflammation and the formation of pus.
+It should be remembered that fat-based medicinal ointments applied to the wound surface in a thick layer can cause inflammation and the formation of pus.

-A variety of open wounds on the leg are considered trophic ulcers that occur with varicose veins lower extremities.
-Endocrine diseases provoke the formation of weeping injuries, diabetes.
-People suffering from these diseases should be especially careful.
+A type of open wound on the leg is considered trophic ulcers varicose veins lower limbs.
+Endocrine diseases provoke the formation of weeping injuries, diabetes mellitus.
+People suffering from these diseases should take special care.

-Why open wounds take a long time to heal
+Why do open wounds take a long time to heal?

-Usually, rapid healing prevented by the following reasons:
+As a rule, fast healing hindered by the following reasons:

 • high sugar content in tissues;